Protein Shakes and Weight Loss: Your Guide to Effective Fat Loss

 Recovery and muscle support:

-Best choice: Whey protein (fast-digesting) or a whey + plant blend — 20–30 g protein within 30–60 minutes post-workout for optimal results.
+Best choice: Whey protein (fast-digesting) or a whey + plant blend.
+Aim for 20–30 g protein within 30–60 minutes post-workout for optimal results.

 Mistakes to Avoid When Using Protein Shakes for Weight Loss